ayns01/ColorLensApp/docs/PrivacyPolicy/English.md

 ### Permission
 We do not provide third parties with personally identifiable information.<br>
 This Applications need permissions below.<br>
+I will never make use of your information other than for the following purposes.<br>
 <br>
-I will never make use of your information other than for the following purposes.
-<br><br>
 **Read Storage**<br>

 Used to open storage.<br>